m-jonn/aws-catalog-update-product-action/README.md

 ]
 ```

-which uses the official JSON Syntax for parameters of the ["update-provisioned-product"](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/servicecatalog/update-provisioned-product.html) AWS CLI function, i.e. [{"Key": "string","Value":"string","UsePreviousValue": true|false}].
-Note, all parameters which are not explicitly added to "aws-provisioned-parameters.json" will implicitly use "UsePreviousValue: true" and
+The "aws-provisioned-parameters.json" file uses the official JSON Syntax for the ["update-provisioned-product"](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/servicecatalog/update-provisioned-product.html) AWS CLI function, i.e. [{"Key": "string","Value":"string","UsePreviousValue": true|false}].
+Note, all parameters which are not explicitly added to the "aws-provisioned-parameters.json" file will implicitly use "UsePreviousValue: true" and
 thus will not change.

 ## AWS IAM Policy

 The following AWS IAM Policy enables updates of AWS Service Catalog Products and need to be attached to the IAM Principal (IAM Role, IAM User) which is assumed by "aws-actions/configure-aws-credentials@v3":

 ``` json
 {